 It’s never hard to find places to go cycling but making sure you’re safe while cycling can be difficult.
 It’s a good idea to know the hand signals to use while on the road.
 While people are supposed to share the road bikers in most places, there may not be a dedicated bike lane, so you want to keep an eye on your personal safety before snuggling up close to the main road.
 If you’re looking for something to do or places to explore while biking, the options are nearly endless.
 There are always races, events, and even trails that you can take to explore new places.
 The only thing that limits you when you’re cycling is the road in front of you, and of course the limits of your own body.
 Make sure to rest when you need to, but push yourself to go that extra mile and see the sunrise like you never have before.

-So get into gear, strap on your helmet, and take off on your next adventure.
+So get a beginner mountain bike, strap on your helmet, and take off on your next adventure.
 Just make sure to keep your pedal to the metal and you’ll never be disappointed with what you find out on the road.